-The social service and community development programs of the Community service center at An-Najah National University, work in a variety of ways to improve the lives of many, especially those living on the margins.
+The social service and community development programs of the Community service center at An-Najah National University, work in a variety of ways to improve the lives of local community, staff and students especially those living on the margins.

 Through the Poverty and Hunger Reduction Program, the Center is particularly striking in the context of the new SDGs because the program aims to eliminate causes of poverty, increase self-sufficiency of individuals and families and revitalize communities.

 The Center also announces through this Program that it is fully prepared to provide blankets and food to the homeless.
 The Center also provides meals, and bread to families struggling with hunger and poverty.